NGUYEN-8lllD/M-7F-HUNT3R/README.md

 **Main Point:**

-Cholesterol Levels Near Zero: There’s a large number of patients with cholesterol levels close to zero, all represented by the orange bar (patients with heart disease).
-This is likely due to missing or incorrect data, as zero cholesterol isn’t realistic.

 **Typical Cholesterol Distribution:**

 * **Without Heart Disease (blue):** Highest is around 200–250 mg/dL, which is in the normal to almost high range.